kengcc/microservice-chat/README.md

 # Restaurant Chatbot Project with Microservices Architecture

-This project is a restaurant chatbot that is distributed across several microservices.
-The chatbot can answer general questions about the restaurant, such as operating hours, menu options, and health protocols.
+This project is a GF BVM real time assistant that is distributed across several microservices.
+The virtual assistant can answer general questions about the Group Finance, Business Value Management Unit, such as MSAP, costing, princing and reporting.

 ## Services